woofwoofinc/literacy/src/js/cli.js.rst

       }
     }

-Process each input path in turn.
+Handle each input path in turn.

 .. code-block:: javascript